jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 ![](images/3.%20Automatic%20Containment.022.png)

-When you get used to reading the diagrams, you will clearly see that you are calling a command of a module, passing an object on a site to it as a parameter.
+When you get used to reading the diagrams, you might clearly see that you are calling a command of a module, passing an object on a site to it as a parameter.
 You also see that nearby there is a reference to the same object, that contains an imaginary reference to the command.

 But what you don’t see, is that you are calling a command of an object.
 That’s what still ‘sucks’ in this notation.